 The tax advantages of stocks and shares Isas can be significant, especially if you're a higher or additional-rate taxpayer.

-Starting in the 2016/17 tax year, the 10% deduction was abolished.
-Investors instead receive a £5,000 allowance, meaning that the first £5,000 of dividend income will be tax-free.
+In the 2016/17 tax year, investors received a £5,000 dividend allowance, meaning that the first £5,000 of dividend income will be tax-free.
 After this, dividends will be taxed at 7.5% for basic-rate taxpayers.